Harvard School of Dental Medicine Receives 5th Worldwide Tree of Peace

 Harvard School of Dental Medicine (HSDM) received the 5th worldwide Tree of Peace in honor of Dr. Walter C. Guralnick, Professor Emeritus of Oral and Maxillofacial Surgery at the Harvard School of Dental Medicine at an official installation on the School’s campus on Monday, June 16, 2014.
 This bronze sculpture symbolizes the pioneering partnership of medicine, dentistry, and education, as well as the enduring desire to achieve peace within the global community.

-The Tree of Peace at the Harvard School of Dental Medicine, created by well-known French sculptor, painter and UNESCO Artist for Peace Hedva Ser, joins others installed, including the Hebrew University-Hadassah School of Dental Medicine and Al-Quds University in Israel, A.T.
+The Tree of Peace at the Harvard School of Dental Medicine, created by well-known French sculptor, painter and UNESCO Artist for Peace Hedva Ser, joins others installed, including the Hebrew University-Hadassah School of Dental Medicine (Israel), Al-Quds University (Palestine), A.T.
 Still University – Arizona School of Dentistry and Oral Health in Mesa, Arizona and Temple University Kornberg School of Dentistry in Philadelphia, PA.

 “The sculpture not only honors Drs.
 Guralnick and Donoff for their service to the profession and to creating peace through oral health,” said Nancy L. Jones, Associate Dean for Development and Alumni Relations, “it also commemorates the School’s student and faculty involvement in global programs designed to create collaboration and partnerships with schools around the world.”